Square Kilometers to Square Miles: A complete walkthrough

 Q: What is the exact conversion factor?

-A: The conversion factor is not exactly 0.38610 or 2.58999; these are approximations.
-The exact conversion depends on the precise definition of a mile and a kilometer.
-However, these approximations are sufficiently accurate for most practical purposes.
+A: The conversion factor is not exactly 0.Practically speaking, the exact conversion depends on the precise definition of a mile and a kilometer.
+58999; these are approximations.
+38610 or 2.Still, these approximations are sufficiently accurate for most practical purposes.

 Q: Can I use online calculators for this conversion?

 A: Yes, many online calculators are available that perform this conversion accurately and efficiently.
-However, understanding the underlying principles is beneficial for independent verification and broader application.
+Still, understanding the underlying principles is beneficial for independent verification and broader application.

 Q: Are there any other units of area I should know about?